 - Accept all breeds, ages, and types of dogs

 - 501c3 reputable organizations

-Over 200 animals have benefited from this program to date.
-Our staff & volunteers are thrilled to receive updates via our contacts regarding our former adopted shelter animals.
+Over 250 animals have benefited from this program to date.
 With the combined efforts of HATA & our transfer partners, this program helps move adoptable animals from the dog pound & cat shelter safely, quickly, & responsibly.
 We know exactly who is caring for them, that they will receive full veterinary care (spay, neuter, general & surgical medical needs) and are in the best & most loving hands.
-Thank you to all of our friends at the APLs.
+Thank you to all of our friends in rescue & at the APLs.
 We are proud to work alongside you in our caring for animals!